Flows#

 Let’s learn how to change the policy first.

-The possible options for error record policy are Original record as it was generated by the origin
+The possible options for error record policy are Original record as it was generated by the origin and

-Record as it was seen by the stage that sent it to error stream
+Record as it was seen by the stage that sent it to error stream.

-In the SDK, these equate to ORIGINAL_RECORD
+In the SDK, these equate to ORIGINAL_RECORD and STAGE_RECORD.

 This can be updated in a flow’s configuration.

->>> flow.configuration['error_record_policy']
+>>> new_flow.configuration['error_record_policy']

 'ORIGINAL_RECORD'

->>> flow.configuration['error_record_policy'] = 'STAGE_RECORD'
+>>> new_flow.configuration['error_record_policy'] = 'STAGE_RECORD'

-To change the error record stage, you can call StreamsetsFlow.set_error_stage()
+To change the error record stage, you can call StreamsetsFlow.set_error_stage() method.

-of the new error stage, you can also optionally pass in the new stage’s library
+You need to pass either the label or the name of the new error stage, you can also optionally pass in the new stage’s library.

 Note

-will have configuration options for you to customize your experience.
+All error stages other than Discard will have configuration options for you to customize your experience.

->>> write_to_file = flow.set_error_stage("Write to File")
+>>> write_to_file = new_flow.set_error_stage('Write to File')

->>> write_to_file.configuration['directory'] = "/path/to/some/directory"
+>>> write_to_file.configuration['directory'] = '/path/to/some/directory'

-Finally, you can view the current error stage for a flow at any point using the StreamsetsFlow.error_stage
+Finally, you can view the current error stage for a flow at any point using the StreamsetsFlow.error_stage property.

->>> flow.error_stage
+>>> new_flow.error_stage

 WritetoFile_ErrorStage()